 There are theatres, museums, and cinemas on our doorstep – there’s even a world heritage site.

-One of the local cultural highlights is the Greenwich+Docklands International Festival (GDIF).
-This annual institution marks the end of Summer and features amazing performances and installations from around the globe, across a wide range of art forms and media.
+One of the cultural highlights of this area is the Greenwich+Docklands International Festival.
+This takes place annually at the end of August and the start of September and features amazing performances and installations from around the world, across a wide range of art forms and media.

-We go to lots of GDIF events, individually and as a team.
-So we were excited to book for a site-specific production of Dennis Potter’s play Blue Remembered Hills, from Flanders-originating theatre company De Roovers.
+So we were excited to book tickets for a site-specific production of Dennis Potter’s play Blue Remembered Hills, from Flanders-originating theatre company De Roovers.

-The show took place at an undisclosed location.
-We were told that we would get there by coach from Abbey Wood Station (a couple of train stops from Greenwich).
+The show took place at a mystery location.
+We were told that we would get there by coach from Abbey Wood Station.

 The coach took us to Thamesmead Waterfront, an area of untamed wasteland, closed off to the public, in South East London.

 This unique location has a fascinating history.
-During the Second World War it was the site of large scale weapons manufacturing and testing (the whole area was dedicated to munitions, attached to Woolwich Arsenal).
+During the Second World War it was the site of large scale weapons manufacturing and testing.

 After the war the buildings were torn down or turned into housing, and much of the site was fenced off.
 This didn’t stop local children from finding gaps in the fence and playing on the land though.